ciresdem/cudem/README.md

 interpolation uncertainty equation applied to the distance to the nearest measurement raster.

-## Automatic Gridding and filtering of Multibeam data
+## Automatic gridding and filtering of Multibeam data

 First, we use the 'multibeam' fetches module as a datalist entry in a waffles command to fetch and grid the multibeam data in our region, the using that result as a datalist entry in a waffles command to grid the data